-14854.5.--(a) As used in this section, -- "pay on death provision"
+14854.5. (a) As used in this section, "pay-on-death provision" means:

-mearst

-- (1)-A-provision-or-term-of-a-eredit-union-share-or-certificate-for funds-which-is-in-the-name-of-one-person,-which-provides that-upon-the death-of-that-person-the-account-shall-become-the-property-of-one-or more-designated-payees. - (2)-A-provision-or-term-of-a-eredit-union-share-or-certificate-for funds-which-is-in-the-name-of-two-or-more-persons, which-provides-that upon-the-death-of-all-of-such-persons-the-account-shall-become-the property-of-one-or-more-designated-payees-as-provided-in-the-Galifornia Multiple-Party-Accounts-Law, Part -1-(commencing-with-Section-5100)-of Division-5-of-the-Probate-Gode.

-- (b) Any -transfer of -property -to -the -designated -payee -or -payees pursuant -to -the -termo of -a -pay-on -death -provision -shall -be -given -effect under -the -termo of -the -share -or -certificate -and -shall -not -be -deemed -to be -a -testamentary -disposition -of -property -The -right -of -the -designated payee -or -payees -to -receive -such -property -shall -not -be -denied, -abridged, or -affected -on -the -grounds -that -the -right -has -not -been -created -by -a writing -executed -in -accordance -with -the -laws -of -this -state -preseribing the -requirements -to -effect -a -valid -testamentary -disposition -of -property - - (e)-The-eredit-union-shall-make-payment-in-accordance-with-the pay-on-death-provision, and such-payment-shall-discharge-the-eredit union-from-liability-with-respect-to-the-moneys-so-paid; unless-prior to-the-payment-the-credit-union-has-been-served-with-a-court-order restraining-the-payment.
+(1) A provision or term of a credit union share or certificate for funds which is in the name of one person, which provides that upon the death of that person the account shall become the property of one or more designated payees.

+(2) A provision or term of a credit union share or certificate for funds which is in the name of two or more persons, which provides that upon the death of all of such persons the account shall become the property of one or more designated payees as provided in the California Multiple Party Accounts Law, Part 1 (commencing with Section 5100) of Division 5 of the Probate Code.

+(b) Any transfer of property to the designated payee or payees pursuant to the terms of a pay-on-death provision shall be given effect under the terms of the share or certificate and shall not be deemed to be a testamentary disposition of property.
+The right of the designated payce or payces to receive such property shall not be denied; abridged, or affected on the grounds that the right has not been created by a writing executed in accordance with the laws of this state prescribing the requirements to effect a valid testamentary disposition of property.

+(c) The creditunion shall make payment in accordance with the pay-on-death provision, and such payment shall discharge the credit union from liability with respect to the moneys so paid; unless prior to the payment the credit union has been served with a court order restraining the payment.

 Comment.
 Former Section 14854.5 is repealed because the section duplicated provisions in the California Multiple-Party Accounts Law (Prob.
-Code §§ 5100-5407).
+Code §§5100-5407).
 Subdivision (a) is continued in substance in Probate Code Section 5140 ("P.O.D. account" defined).
 Subdivision (b) is continued in substance in Probate Code Section 5304 (transfers nontestamentary).
 Subdivision (c) is continued in substance in Probate Code Section 5405 (payment as discharge).

-Financial Code § 14868 (added).
+Financial Code §14868 (added).
 Current address of Totten trust beneficiary

-- SEC. .
-Section 14868 is added to the Financial Code, to read: 14868. (a) As used in this section: - (1) "Beneficiary" has the meaning given that term in Section 5126 of the Probate Code. - (2) "Trust account" has the meaning given that term in Section 5152 of the Probate Code. - (b) In the case of a trust account, the deposit agreement shall indicate the current address of each beneficiary.
+14868. (a) As used in this section:

+(1) "Beneficiary" has the meaning given that term in Section 5126 of the Probate Code.

+(2) "Totten trust account" has the meaning given that term in Section 80 of the Probate Code.

+(b) In the case of a Totten trust account, the deposit agreement shall indicate the current address of each beneficiary.